Livefire-Labs/i.dev.ready.tdd/ssh-tkgs/ssh-tkgs.md

-You can SSH to a TKG cluster node as the ***vmware-system-user*** using a private key.
+SSH to a TKG cluster node as the ***vmware-system-user*** using a private key:

-You can connect through SSH to any TKG cluster node as the vmware-system-user user.
-The secret that contains the SSH private key is named CLUSTER-NAME-ssh
+You can connect through SSH to any TKG cluster node as the ***vmware-system-user user*** The secret that contains the SSH private key is named ***cluster-name-ssh***

 To connect to a TKG cluster node over SSH using a private key, you can create a jump box vSphere Pod on Supervisor.

 Note: With this guide you provision a vSphere Pod as a jump host for SSH connectivity. vSphere Pods require NSX networking for Supervisor.
 If you are using vDS networking for Supervisor, you will need to use SSH-to-TKG Service Cluster Nodes as the System User Using a Password.

 Guidance: